 What Do Hourly Employees Want in Their Work Schedule?

+Think of how you feel after spending hours on a complex puzzle only to realize you are missing a piece.
 This scenario is much like the challenges a manager faces when piecing together a schedule for hourly employees.
-The manager must account for the many rules, regulations, preferences and requests for time off, only to complete the task and have employees begin requesting changes, swapping shifts or calling in.
-This can often lead to frustration and the feeling that you are missing a piece of your scheduling puzzle.
-Or, perhaps even a couple of key pieces.
+They must account for the many rules, regulations, preferences, and requests for time off, only to complete the task and have employees begin requesting changes, swapping shifts or calling in.
+In addition to frustration, this leads to obvious inefficiencies and increased costs.

-While there is no way to make everybody happy with their shifts all the time, there is a way to make scheduling more worker-centric, and that lies in understanding the aspects of the work schedule employees most value.
+While there is no way to make everybody happy with their shifts all the time, there is a way to make scheduling more worker-centric, and that lies in understanding the aspects of the work schedule hourly employees value most.

 We’ve discussed how flexible work schedules can improve employee retention, and that flexibility means something different to almost everyone in your organization.
-While Jane may be simply looking for a day off to care for her sick mother, Tom may be wanting to maximize his hours through overtime shifts — when he chooses — to pay to pay for that boat he’s been eyeing.
+One worker may be simply looking for a day off to care for her sick mother, while another may want to maximize his pay through specific choices of overtime shifts.

 However, in our 2019 State of the Hourly Worker Report, hourly employees stated they are essentially looking for schedules that allow them to have a life outside of work.
-In fact, 89 percent of respondents said they would prefer to work longer days and have more time off between shifts.
-What employees find most valuable, however, is the option of having some say in the schedule creation process.
-For example, if Sally’s daughter has a dentist appointment on Thursday — she can say that and not be scheduled for that day or perhaps work a different shift than usual to accommodate her daughter’s appointment.
+89 percent of respondents said they would prefer to work longer days and have more time off between shifts.
+What employees find most valuable, however, is the option of having some say in the schedule creation process based on balancing personal needs.

 Predictability: Don’t Leave Your Employees Puzzled